PacktPublishing/Microsoft-Copilot-for-Security/README.md

-# Welcome to the GitHub Repo for Microsoft Copilot for Security from Packt Publishing!
+# Welcome to the GitHub Repo for Microsoft Security Copilot from Packt Publishing!

 This repository contains all the prompts, scripts, and miscellaneous material from the book written by <a href="https://www.linkedin.com/in/biyuexu/" target="_blank">Bi Yue Xu</a> and <a href="https://www.linkedin.com/in/rodtrent/" target="_blank">Rod Trent</a>.